soulbiz/logging-elk/config/grok-patterns.md

 Grok will load all the pattern files inside that directory.

 For a more detailed use of the grok plugin inside Logstash, please check Elastic's [Grok Plugin](https://www.elastic.co/guide/en/logstash/5.4/plugins-filters-grok.html) reference!

+Now, let's take a look at the filters we created for the logs we're using.

+## Used Log Line Patterns

 ### Audit Patterns